Last updated 9th April 2020

 - Space below

-If you are updating your sink, shower or bath, then you will also need to think about replacing your taps.
-Typical bathroom faucets cost around £100, which accounts for the replacement of several taps.
+If you are updating your sink, shower or bath, then you will also need to think about replacing your taps with typical bathroom faucets costing around £100.

 Before deciding on your bathroom taps, you need to consider the type of design you want, as well as which type of taps will work with the rest of your furnishings.
 Here is a price list of the different types of bathroom faucets, including both simple and luxury designs: